rabbitmq/rabbitmq-oauth2-tutorial/use-cases/multiresource.md

 ## Scenario 1 - Same setup but with simpler configuration

-The configuration used in previous section is the recommended configuration.
-It is more comprehensive to set all things about the OAuth provider into its own section.
+The [configuration](conf/multi-keycloak/rabbitmq.scenario1.conf) used in previous section is the recommended configuration.
+It is more comprehensive to set all things about the OAuth provider into its own section as shown below although it certainly looks more verbose.
 First, you declare the OAuth provider's issuer url.
 If the TLS certificate has been signed by a root ca authority, most likely you don't need to need to set the `cacertfile`.
+However, here it is used a self-signed certificate hence it is needed.
 ```
 auth_oauth2.oauth_providers.keycloak.issuer = https://keycloak:8443/realms/test
 auth_oauth2.oauth_providers.keycloak.https.cacertfile = /etc/rabbitmq/keycloak-ca_certificate.pem
 auth_oauth2.oauth_providers.keycloak.https.verify = verify_peer
 auth_oauth2.oauth_providers.keycloak.https.hostname_verification = wildcard
 ```
-And finally, you configure the previous provider as the default OAuth Provider:
+And finally, you configure the provider as the default OAuth Provider. **If you miss this setting, OAuth 2.0 functionality is disabled**:
 ```
 auth_oauth2.default_oauth_provider = keycloak
 ```

-However, if you prefer to use the configuration used until RabbitMQ 3.12.x, here is the equivalent and used on this section.
+However, if you prefer to use the [configuration](conf/multi-keycloak/rabbitmq.scenario1.basic.conf) used until RabbitMQ 3.12.x, here is the equivalent and used on this section.
 ```
 # OAuth provider settings for all resources
 auth_oauth2.issuer = https://keycloak:8443/realms/test